25 Sep Behavioral Health tips during Covid-19

 • Contact a spiritual leader

-• Call your doctor or mental health professional
+• Call your doctor or behavioral health professional

-• Contact the National Alliance on Mental Illness or the Substance Abuse and Mental Health Services Administration
+• Contact the National Alliance on Mental Illness or the Substance Abuse and Behavioral Health Services Administration

 Even when the Covid-19 pandemic is over, it’s important to continue these self-care tips to keep stress from overwhelming you.

-If you or someone you know is experiencing a mental health crisis due to Covid-19 or any other reason, reach out to New Method Wellness today.
-Our caring professionals are experienced in treating mental health conditions such as depression, anxiety and addiction.
+If you or someone you know is experiencing a behavioral health crisis due to Covid-19 or any other reason, reach out to New Method Wellness today.
+Our caring professionals are experienced in treating behavioral health conditions such as depression, anxiety and addiction.